 Still another concept is that the arch is simply a "U" for Union.
 A less distinct "U" shape can be seen in a fair number of known flags made between the Civil War era and the two-and-a-half decades that follow.
 In the canton of this particular flag it is very distinct.
 Whatever the case may be: tombstone, beehive, arc, or perhaps the letter "U", the various patterns are especially intriguing.

-Even among flags with silk cantons and stripes, the stars are typically painted or embroidered.
-The use of silk stars in applique work of this sort demonstrates a particular level of skill.
-Because various fabrics swell, shrink, and stretch at different rates over time, and because single-applique work is difficult, flags with this manner of construction usually display stars with profiles that are particularly whimsical and interesting.
+The stars of silk flags are typically painted or embroidered.
+The use of silk stars in appliqué work of this sort demonstrates a particular level of skill.
+Because various fabrics swell, shrink, and stretch at different rates over time, and because single-appliqué work is difficult, flags with this manner of construction usually display stars with profiles that are particularly whimsical and interesting.
 This is certainly the case here, where their shapes are profoundly different from one-another, but alike in their own unique way with great visual effect.

 A significant part of this flag's appeal is its extremely small size when compared to others with sewn construction that were made prior to the 1890's.
 Today, in the 21st century, a flag measuring between three and four feet in length is common, but prior to the last decade of the 19th century, this flag is extremely small when compared to its counterparts.
 Printed parade flags were generally three feet long or smaller, but flags with sewn construction were generally eight feet long and larger.
 Because the average 19th century sewn flag is difficult to frame and display in an indoor setting, most collectors prefer printed flags and smaller sewn flags, like this one, which are few and far between.